 - This is by no means any legal advice; I’m not a financial professional, tax/accounting professional, investment professional, etc; it’s what I’ve learned so far that I’m sharing.

 - You only pay taxes when you exchange your bitcoin and other cryptocurrencies in Canadian dollars (or any other fair currency); other transactions are subject to tax as well, depending on what you use the bitcoin for.
-More details on the Canadian Government website here.
+More details are on the Canadian Government website’s here.
 Another good resource for taxes and bitcoin is the Coinberry blog.

 - You don’t need to buy 1 Bitcoin.
 You can buy as little as 50$ worth of Bitcoin.

 - The services for buying bitcoin and other cryptocurrencies in Canada that I use or have used in the past are Coinberry, Coinsquare, and BullBitcoin.

 - Sometimes I like to trade on Binance (not a Canadian service) – but regulations made it difficult for Canadian residents to do so.

 - You can store your bitcoin on LEDN – this is a platform that’s like a bank: you’re paid interest on your deposits (around 6%APY for BTC and 10%APY on USDC) and you can also borrow fiat against your bitcoin (in case you don’t want to exchange your bitcoin and pay taxes and potentially lose a lot of money in case bitcoin goes up).

 - If you don’t know what bitcoin, blockchain and cryptocurrencies are, this article here is a good place to start (hopefully).
 Other good resources are